sdonovan001/container-magic/doc/README.md

   -h            Display this usage message and exit.

 Arguments:
-  container_id: Unique identifier of the running container.
-Can
+  container-id: Unique identifier of the running container.
+Can be
-                be found by running ./docker-ps.sh.
+                found by running ./docker-ps.sh.
 ```
 ## docker kill
 ```
 [root@crane-client src]# ./docker-kill.sh -h

-Usage: ./docker-kill.sh <container_id>
+Usage: ./docker-kill.sh <container-id>
 Description:    This script kills the running container that maps
-                to the container_id passed in.
+                to the container-id passed in.
 All child processes running inside the container will also be killed.

 Options:
   -h            Display this usage message and exit.

 Arguments:
-  container_id: Unique identifier of the running container.
+  container-id: Unique identifier of the running container.
 Can be
                 found by running ./docker-ps.sh.
 ```